-- Is responsible for completing section 1 of the Isolation Certificate and informing the Permit Issuer that an isolation is needed, well in advance of when the work is required to be carried out.
-Permit receiver is to provide the details of the equipment to be isolated and by when. - Applies their own personal lock as and when required. - Is to request the de-isolation process when work on the isolated equipment is complete.
+- No person to request or receive Isolation Certificates if they are not competent or their competency has expired. - Is responsible for completing section 1 of the Isolation Certificate and informing the Permit Issuer that an isolation is needed, well in advance of when the work is required to be carried out.
+Permit receiver is to provide the details of the equipment to be isolated and by when. - States whether the work they are conducting will require a test run before full reinstatement. - Applies their own personal lock on the lockbox and completes section 2 on the IC. - Request the de-isolation process when work on the isolated equipment is complete. - Remove their personal lock from the lockbox when the work is completed and the permit is cancelled.

-6.0 Training & Competency
+5.0 Training & Competency